DGPTIC/DGPTIC1516G1/README.md

 __* Ionic 2 will be integrated within the [Ionic CLI](https://www.npmjs.com/package/ionic), [Ionic Lab](http://lab.ionic.io/), [Ionic Creator](http://creator.ionic.io/) (basically every Ionic tool), to make building an Ionic app even easier.__

-## Things to keep in mind

-Ionic 2 is alpha, and so is Angular 2.
-There are number of things being actively worked on that aren't quite ready yet.
-Here are some things to keep in mind as you try out Ionic 2 and Angular 2:

-### Missing Ionic 1 features

-We are currently working on completing a few core Ionic 1 features:

-- Collection repeat (known as Virtual Scrolling in v2) is not quite ready

-### Current Angular 2 known issues:

-- Angular 2 is still in alpha and is not production ready
-- Angular team has first focused on developing what the core of Angular 2 "is"
-- Angular 2 filesize has not been optimized for minification yet
-- Angular 2 bootstrap time has not been optimized yet
-- As Angular 2 reaches beta there will be significant performance improvements

 ### ES6/Typescript